An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Summary

 \section{Summary}

 We have used a hydrodynamical simulation drawn from the Sherwood-Relics simulation suite \citep{Bolton2017,Puchwein2023} to construct an improved model for the impact of correlated \SiIII\ absorption on the 1D \Lya\ forest power spectrum.
 We have identified a significant enhancement in the 1D power spectrum due to \SiIII\ at small scales ($k \gtrsim 0.06\rm\,s\,km^{-1}$ s/km) that is not explicitly accounted for in previous work.
-To address this limitation, we have developed a physically motivated fitting function to extend the canonical framework for modelling the \Lya-\SiIII\ correlation first introduced by \cite{Mcdonald2006}.
-Our model takes into account two critical effects missed in the original ansatz made by \cite{Mcdonald2006} -- the fact that Ly$\alpha$ and \SiIII\ line profiles are different, and that the ratio of coeval Ly$\alpha$ and \SiIII\ optical depths are not constant.
+To address this limitation, we have developed a physically motivated fitting function to extend the canonical framework for modelling the \Lya-\SiIII\ correlation first introduced by M06.
+Our model takes into account two critical effects missed previously -- the fact that \SiIII\ line profiles are narrower than those of Ly$\alpha$, and that the ratio of coeval Ly$\alpha$ and \SiIII\ optical depths are not constant.

-Our improved model yields a three parameter fit (see Eq.~(\ref{eq:finalfit})) where $k_{\rm ref}$ controls the small-scale power enhancement, and $a_{\rm \SiIII}$ and $a_{\rm Ly\alpha-\SiIII}$ independently control the amplitudes of the \SiIII\ power spectrum and the \Lya\--\SiIII\ cross-correlation power spectrum, respectively.
+Our improved model yields a four parameter fit (see Eq.~(\ref{eq:finalfit})) where $k_{\rm auto}$ controls the small-scale power enhancement, $k_{\rm cross}$ controls the damping of the \Lya--\SiIII\ cross power spectrum oscillation amplitude, and $a_{\rm auto}$ and $a_{\rm cross}$ independently control the amplitudes of the \SiIII\ power spectrum and the \Lya\--\SiIII\ cross-correlation power spectrum, respectively.
 We validate this model by comparison to multiple simulated datasets at redshifts $2.2\leq z \leq 5.0$ for wavenumbers $k\lesssim 0.2\rm\,s\,km^{-1}$.
 The absolute value of the fractional deviation between our fitting function and all tested datasets is within 2 per cent, suggesting good agreement between our fitting function and the simulation data across a variety of IGM thermal and metal enrichment histories.
 Incorporating this effect will be essential for future cosmological and astrophysical constraints using high resolution \Lya\ forest data.
 We provide full guidelines for the implementation of the model within existing parameter inference frameworks in Section~\ref{sec:usage}.